bfolder/BFInAppPurchaseManager/README.md

 		[[BFInAppPurchaseManager sharedInstance] loadStoreWithProductIdentifiers: [NSSet setWithObject: @"yourProductId"]];

-You should observe `BFInAppPurchaseManagerProductsRecievedNotification` to get all available products.
+You should observe `BFInAppPurchaseManagerDidRecieveProductsNotification` to get all available products.
 Purchase a product by calling `-purchaseProduct:`.
-`BFInAppPurchaseManagerProductTransactionSucceededNotification` and `BFInAppPurchaseManagerProductTransactionFailedNotification` can be observed to change application states accordingly.
+`BFInAppPurchaseManagerProductTransactionDidSucceedNotification` and `BFInAppPurchaseManagerProductTransactionDidFailNotification` can be observed to change application states accordingly.
 The respective transaction is always available with the key `BFInAppPurchaseManagerProductTransaction` in the userInfo.

 ---